Introduction

 👥 How Many Trainers Are Needed?

-- 4–5 trainers → Comfortable clear
+- 4–5 average trainers → Comfortable clear

 - Lower-level groups → 6+ recommended